Hamadabcn/Hamadabcn/README.md

 ---

+### 🛠️ Notable Projects
+- python-weather(https://python-weather-hjoc.onrender.com/) - An application to get the temperatures of cities written in python, html and css deployed on render.

+---

 ### 🌱 What I’m Working On:
 ```python
 # Python enthusiast diving into machine learning
 print("Creating cool projects and exploring new tech daily!")

 ````